Oleg-N-Cher/OfrontPlus/Readme.txt

   17. Advanced features for defining bindings to foreign libraries, system flag [stdcall].

-  18. It is possible to use modules written in Oberon, Oberon-2, Component Pascal and Oberon-3 together in one project.
+  18. It is possible to mix different Oberon dialects together in one project.

-  19. Tested with GCC/MinGW, Clang, Intel C++, SDCC and Borland Turbo C.
+  19. Tested with GCC/MinGW, Clang, Tiny C (tcc), SDCC and Borland Turbo C.

 Get it!